OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Offline (better - physical) backups.
 Store them in a safe.
 Can be written on paper, but recommended to be etched or laser-printed into metal.
 Always be sure to have a backup stored somewhere safe if your threat model allows for that.

+> In cryptography, [format-preserving encryption (FPE)](https://en.wikipedia.org/wiki/Format-preserving_encryption), refers to encrypting in such a way that the output (the ciphertext) is in the same format as the input (the plaintext).
+The meaning of "format" varies.
+Typically only finite sets of characters are used; numeric, alphabetic or alphanumeric.

 Ask yourself, what happens if my house catches on fire?
 What temperature is my safe rated to?
 Some individuals find a safety deposit box handy.

 - [OpSec Going Smart](https://officercia.mirror.xyz/fsRT9NC29GzeQAl-zvAMJ9L-hYUYvX1CPUkt97Vuuwo)